Get Maintouch

 How AI Search Engines Select Content to Cite

-AI systems break down your question first through query fan-out, where one query becomes multiple sub-queries running in parallel.
-Ask about project management tools for remote teams, and the AI runs separate searches for "best project management tools 2026," "remote team collaboration features," and "project management pricing."
+Based on observed patterns, AI systems break down your question first through query fan-out, where one query becomes multiple parallel sub-queries.
+Ask "best CRM for startups" and the AI runs separate searches for "CRM pricing 2026," "startup CRM features," and "CRM user reviews" before synthesizing one answer.

 This is retrieval augmented generation.
 The AI pulls from pre-filtered source sets built from search indexes, then synthesizes an answer.